ConsciousMachines/blockchain_projects/abi_tools/README.md

 # ABI TO STRING AND BACK

-Used for encoding the ABI of a smart contract into a string to be sent over ZMQ, and then convert the string back into the ABI file (nested list / dict data structure)
+Used for encoding the ABI of a smart contract into a string to be sent over ZMQ, and then convert the string back into the ABI file (nested list/ dict data structure).
+Note: right now it is using everyone's favorite example voting contract from the Remix homepage.
+We can encode any contract by removing the example code and inserting a sys.arg[1] python call instead.

 ~~~~~~
 ENCODED ABI: <class 'str'>